roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

  I lowered myself slowly and moaned loudly as I took his cock in me.
 From this position I could ride Eddie and watch Matt fuck Jessica.

  Jessica finally ordered, "Sit on the edge of the hot tub, boy toy."
-Report_Story #3